OSULUG/laws/rules.rst

 -----
 #.
 There should be a maximum of one bot in the irc channel (#osu-lug,
    irc.freenode.net) at any time.
 #.
-Any malicious or (i.e., 'black hat') material shared in the official
+Any malicious (i.e., 'black hat') material shared in the official
    OSU LUG IRC Channels should be presented in an academic or educational context.
 We do not encourage the use of malicious exploits under any circumstances.